How to get a list of active users counting towards the Confluence license

 Within the UI, you can get a listing of groups and users that are assigned Global Permissions by navigating to Confluence Admin > Global Permissions.
 You can find the groups via Confluence Admin > Groups to reveal their members.

-If you are using Confluence 3.5 or later, you can use the following SQL queries to return a list of users that count towards the license.
+If you are using Confluence 3.5 to Confluence 6.15.x, you can use the following SQL queries to return a list of users that count towards the license.

 Return users that belong to a group which has global permissions:

 This SQL query may not return accurate results if you are using nested groups in LDAP or Crowd, or if you have users with duplicated usernames across multiple directories.